WilsonWang233/CPEN221PPT2/README.md

 By submitting your work to Github you agree to the following:

 + You did not consult with any other person for the purpose of completing this activity.
-+ You did not aid any other person in the class in completing their activity.
++ You did not aid any other person in the examplec in completing their activity.
 + You are submitting work from your own GitHub account.
 + If you consulted any external sources, such as resources available on the World Wide Web, in completing the examination then you have cited the source.
-(You do not need to cite class notes or Sun/Oracle Java documentation.)
+(You do not need to cite examplec notes or Sun/Oracle Java documentation.)
 + You are not aware of any infractions of the honour code for this activity.